StefanScherer/docker-windows-box/README.md

 ## Get the base box

+First register to [evaluate Windows 2016 TP4](https://technet.microsoft.com/de-de/evalcenter/dn781243.aspx), but you don't need to download the ISO manually.

 If you don't have the Vagrant `windows_2016_docker` base box you need to create it first with [Packer](https://packer.io).
 See my [packer-windows](https://github.com/StefanScherer/packer-windows) repo to build the base box.

 To build the base box you have to run these commands on your host machine: